 Helping children learn to spend, save or even share the money they receive as a gift or allowance can be a challenging task.
-At their young age, it's all the more difficult for them to master concepts some adults still struggle to understand.
+At their young age, it's all the more difficult for them to master concepts that even some adults still struggle to understand.
 That doesn't mean it's impossible to teach them some fundamental ideas that will help them as they grow.

-#1 Earning And Learning
+#1 Earning and Learning

-Younger kids should be paid in cash the second they’ve accomplished the task, so they can build a strong emotional link between work and reward.
+Younger kids should be paid in cash the second they’ve accomplished the task so they can build a strong emotional link between work and reward.
 Older kids whose brains have more capacity to understand cause and effect should be set up with an account at a local credit union and have their money deposited into it, so they can experience the real-world effect of balances, statements, and direct deposit.

-#2 Reliability And Responsibility
+#2 Reliability and Responsibility

 Participating in wage-earning activities that are appropriate for their age and ability is another excellent way to support good money habits.
-With the right adult guidance, they can open a lemonade stand or start a lawncare business that not only gives them a chance to see what working for their wages feels like but can also help bring a neighborhood closer together.
-If they start a lawncare business, in particular, scheduling and customer satisfaction factors into developing their work ethic and integrity.
+With the right adult guidance, they can open a lemonade stand or start a lawn-care business that not only gives them a chance to see what working for their wages feels like but can also help bring a neighborhood closer together.
+If they start a lawn-care business, in particular, scheduling and customer satisfaction factors into developing their work ethic and integrity.

-#3 Spending And Saving Wisely
+#3 Spending and Saving Wisely

 Establishing clear guidelines for spending habits and savings needs is a lesson that can never be too early to start but might be hard for a child of any age to understand.
-Parents can reflect careful decision-making skills by offering to match a child's savings to help cover the cost of a larger item or make wishlists and pick out purchases ahead of time to show appropriate planning skills.
+Parents can reflect careful decision-making skills by offering to match a child's savings to help cover the cost of a larger item or make wish lists and pick out purchases ahead of time to show appropriate planning skills.
 Low-fee personal savings accounts are a great way to teach your kids saving and budgeting.

-#4 Satisfaction In Sharing
+#4 Satisfaction in Sharing

 Teaching children to share toys can be difficult, and so can teaching them to share money, but it's one many families may find necessary when they want their children to learn about charity and generosity.
 Willing donations to help others or an important cause can give kids a sense of empowerment and compassion they'll need as adults.

-#5 Finding Examples In Stories
+#5 Finding Examples in Stories